-Join Bernard Pineda for an in-depth discussion in this video What you should know, part of Learn CodeIgniter 3: The Basics.
+Join Bernard Pineda for an in-depth discussion in this video What you should know, part of Learning CodeIgniter 3.

 - [Narrator] Here are the things you need to know before you take this course.
 You need to know the basics of PHP, POST and GET methods for forms, arrays, sessions, HTML tags and syntax, and also the basics of object-oriented programming in PHP.
 If you're not familiar with OOP, I recommend Jon Peck's course, Object-Oriented Programming with PHP.
 You'll also need to know how to install a web server or use PHP's internal web server.
 You must be familiar with the concept of MySQL, how to install it, and run it.